 Inspired by her ‘force of nature’ grandad, Flinders University accounting graduate Caitie Copley (BCom(AdvLeadership) ’17) is a rising star of accounting.

 ‘Grandad was my best friend growing up and supported me in everything I did.
 He was such a force of nature!
 He was also an accountant, so I’d like to think I got my love of numbers from him,’ says Caitie.

 Graduating in 2017, Caitie now manages the internal finances and a portfolio of clients at Adelaide accounting firm Accodex Partners.
 After just two years with the company she has moved from Associate Accountant to Finance Manager, to her current position of Chief Financial Officer.

-Caitie has also been appointed the Company Secretary on the Board of Directors at Accodex.
-“Not only did I become the youngest person on the Board of Directors, but also its first and only female,” said Caitie.
+Caitie has also been appointed the Company Secretary on the Board of Directors at Accodex, where she is not only the youngest person on the Board of Directors, but also its first and only female.

 A clear standout amongst her industry peers, Caitie won the 2018 Rising Star Award at the Australian Accounting Awards.
 The coveted national awards are presented annually by Accountants Daily, in partnership with Thomas Reuters Tax and Accounting.
 The award recognised Caitie’s fast-moving career progression, innovative mindset and ethos of ‘giving back’.

 A firm believer in giving back to the community, Caitie implemented Accodex’s first Corporate Social Responsibility initiative – the Pledge 1% program.
 Accodex now offers 1% of its equity to a beneficiary, 1% of its product to the community and 1% of its employees’ time to volunteer for not-for-profits.